vijaiaeroastro/HalfMesh/README.md

 # HalfMesh
 A Simple and flexible half edge data structure

-This is my attempt at implementing a simple yet efficient half-edge data structure.
-It may not be perfect.
-But i welcome any suggestions.
-There is no point in reinventing the wheel.
-I am just doing thing for educational purposes.
-It might end up being something for more useful in future.
+This is a very simple Half Edge data structure implementation.
+It is currently only tailored for triangular meshes.
+However, its quite straightforward to modify them for general polygonal surfaces.
+Its quite easy to implement most of the surface algorithms such as
+* Mesh subdivision
+* Smoothing
+* Hole detection
+* Discrete curvature computation
+* Feature edge detection

+and so on..

 # Dependencies
 C++11

+# License
+MIT

+# Notes
 I will try to keep it free from clutter as much as possible and only depend on STL.
 But this may change in future.
+If you would like to see any specific geometry manipulation or repair algorithm implemented, i would be more than happy to add it here in future.
+Just contact me.